baozh166/2025_SMAZ_Project/README.md

 # 📊 SMAZ 2025 Project: Financial Forecasting and Trading Simulation

 This project explores financial time series analysis, macroeconomic indicators, technical analysis, and machine learning models to predict stock growth and simulate trading strategies.
-It leverages Python, Jupyter Notebook, and various data science libraries to build a robust pipeline for investment decision-making. a set of stock ['TSLA', '^GSPC', '^NDX', 'BTC-USD', 'ETH-USD', 'AAPL', 'MSFT', 'GOOG', 'NVDA', 'AMZN', 'META', 'BRK-B', 'LLY', 'AVGO','V', 'JPM'] with the past 4 years' data was selected to train and test the a few models.
+It leverages Python, Jupyter Notebook, and various data science libraries to build a robust pipeline for investment decision-making.
+16 US financial instruments ['TSLA', '^GSPC', '^NDX', 'BTC-USD', 'ETH-USD', 'AAPL', 'MSFT', 'GOOG', 'NVDA', 'AMZN', 'META', 'BRK-B', 'LLY', 'AVGO','V', 'JPM'] with the past 4 years' data were selected to train and test the a few models.
 The best model (Ranfom Forest) achieved a **CAGR of 26.36%** over 4 years.

 ## 🚀 Project Overview